Sobibor uprising: Aftermath

 Bauer and Frenzel managed to restore the external telephone lines and called for reinforcements only around 8:00 PM.
 All the prisoners who remained in the camp were murdered by the SS men.
 Those who reached the forest were later pursued by about 400 to 500 SS men and Ukrainian guards.
 About 100 escapees were killed in the pursuit.
 The surviving escapees joined partisans or went into hiding.

-The SS men who were killed in the camp were buried in a military cemetery in the nearby town of Chelm.
-After the rebellion, the SS brought about 100 Jewish prisoners from the Treblinka camp to dismantle the camp, destroy the camp buildings, and complete the extermination work and the burning of the bodies of the last Jews murdered in the camp.
+The SS men who were killed in the camp were buried in a military cemetery in the nearby town of Chełm.
+After the rebellion, under the orders of Heinrich Himmler, the SS brought about 100 Jewish prisoners from the Treblinka camp to dismantle the camp, destroy the camp buildings, and complete the extermination work and the burning of the bodies of the last Jews murdered in the camp.
 Subsequently, the Jews brought from Treblinka were executed after their work was completed.
 The Germans made sure to demolish the camp down to its foundations and levelled the area to cover up the crimes that had occurred in the extermination camp.
 In the place where the extermination camp stood, they established an innocuous-looking farm and planted a pine forest over the remnants of the camp.

+In response to the uprising, Himmler and the SS implemented Aktion Erntefest (Operation Harvest Festival).
+On November 3rd 1943, 2 subcamps to the Majdanek concentration camp were liquidated and thousands of workers were shot in pits.
+At the same time, the SS separated the Jewish prisoners from the others and forced them to strip and climb down into trenches outside of the camp fence.
+The SS used loudspeakers loudly playing music to attempt to mask the sounds of the massacre.
+The death toll of the massacre was 18,400 people, making it the most deadly single day massacre of the entire Holocaust.

-After World War II, 47 prisoners from the Sobibor extermination camp survived, including 8 women.
+After World War II, 47 prisoners from the Sobibor extermination camp survived, including eight women.
 The survivor Jules Schelvis later wrote: "Without the uprising in Sobibor, there would have been no survivors who witnessed the mass murder there."

 The Sobibor trial in the mid-1960s was a trial against 12 SS men from the Sobibor extermination camp, held in front of the regional court of Hagen.
 It was preceded by two Sobibor trials in Berlin and Frankfurt in 1950.
 Trials concerning the crimes committed at Sobibor continued in the 1970s and 1980s.

 On 3 June 2019, Simjon Rosenfeld, one of the last survivors involved in the Sobibor uprising, died at the age of 96 at Kaplan Hospital and was buried in the cemetery in Bnei Aish.